-Exsus Travel Head of Product Amanda Springer has given Indulge the lowdown on the operator’s best sellers this year, plus the latest trends it has identified amongst his own luxury clientele.
+Luxury operators Exsus Travel and Audley Travel have given Indulge the lowdown on their best sellers this year, plus the latest trends they’ve identified amongst their own luxury clientele.

 Top sellers

 Asia continues to sell very well for Exsus, with a mixture of touring and beach stays.
-Best sellers are Thailand and Vietnam combinations, and there’s a growing demand for Vietnam’s beach resorts, which offer a good value alternative to Thailand, said Amanda.
+Best sellers are Thailand and Vietnam combinations, and there’s a growing demand for Vietnam’s beach resorts, which offer a good value alternative to Thailand, said Exus Head of Product Amanda Springer.

 Indonesia is also strong, especially for touring holidays, so too is Japan.